Beauty on a Budget

 It isn't much you can get for ten dollars these days.

-A quick trip to your local drugs store will get you an impressive selection of hair care products to meet all your natural hair concerns.
+A quick trip to your local drug store will get you an impressive selection of hair care products to meet all your natural hair concerns.
 Take a gander down the hair care aisle on your next toilet paper run and discover some of the great drug store products available at an affordable price.

 SoftSheen-Carson Dark and Lovely Au Naturale Anti-Shrinkage Clumping Curls Clay Cleanser (13.5oz)